wbfrancis/ScreenCloud/backend/README.md

 # SceneCloud Backend

+## Setting Up the Virtual Environment

+since the virtual environment is already located in the env folder, all you should need to do is...

+$ source env/bin/activate

+...to activate the virtual environment and be able to run the flask app.

+If for some reason the venv is messing up, just delete everything inside the env folder and run...

+FOR MAC/LINUX:
+$ python3 -m venv env

+FOR WINDOWS:
+$ py -m venv env

+Then to install packages, run:

+$ pip3 install -r requirements.txt

+Finally, to activate the virtual environment you should run:

+$ source env/bin/activate

 ## Running the Flask App

-From project dir, navigate to the flaskr folder:
+From the SceneCloud project dir, navigate to the src folder:

-$ cd backend/src/flaskr
+$ cd backend/src

-There's a .flaskenv file so all you need to do is:
+There's already a .flaskenv file so all you need to do is:

 $ flask run

 And it should start up in development mode.

-Since the .venv file is in here I believe you shouldn't need to install dependencies.

 ## SceneCloud Endpoints